Gold cyanidation: Effects on the environment

 Such spills have prompted fierce protests at new mines that involve use of cyanide, such as Roşia Montană in Romania, Lake Cowal in Australia, Pascua Lama in Chile, and Bukit Koman in Malaysia.

 Alternatives to cyanide

-Although cyanide is cheap, effective, and biodegradable, its high toxicity has incentivized to alternative methods for extracting gold.
+Although cyanide is cheap, effective, and biodegradable, its high toxicity and increasingly poor impact on a mine's political and social license to operate, has incentivized alternative methods for extracting gold.
 Other extractants have been examined including thiosulfate (S2O32−), thiourea (SC(NH2)2), iodine/iodide, ammonia, liquid mercury, and alpha-cyclodextrin.
-Challenges include reagent cost and the efficiency of gold recovery.
+Challenges include reagent cost and the efficiency of gold recovery, although some chlorination process using sodium hypochlorite (household bleach) have shown promise in terms of reagent regeneration.
+These technologies are at a pre-commercialisation stage and compare favourably to equivalent cyanidation methods, including gold recovery percentage.
 Thiourea has been implemented commercially for ores containing stibnite.
 Yet another alternative to cyanidation is the family of glycine-based lixiviants.